AgileVentures/av-static-website/source/blog_articles/2017-11-02-av-ecosystem-review-headaches-receding.html.markdown

   end
 ```

-the above code now has `duration.minutes` and everything fits with my mental model, except this working for one scrum and not the other.
+My mental model of the bug is complete, except this working for one scrum and not the other.
 I'm drawn to move on to other things, but this niggles me.
 Let's import the production data to my local machine - instructions are here:

 [https://devcenter.heroku.com/articles/heroku-postgres-import-export](https://devcenter.heroku.com/articles/heroku-postgres-import-export)